cnai-lab/qlatent/README.md

 - NSP
 - CoLA

-Descriptions of the available NLP tasks are provided below.
-Steps and examples of how to implement every task are also provided along with each task description.
+Descriptions of the available NLP tasks are provided below, along with steps and examples of how to implement them.

-**IMPORTANT NOTE**: Results of questions are displayed using filters and softmaxed/raw scores.<br>
+**IMPORTANT NOTE**: Results of items are displayed after using softmax or no softmax and filters.<br>
-Question variations are first split according to the softmax arguments, and then within each group the softmax arguments created - according to the filters.
+Item variations are first split into 1 or 2 groups according to the softmax arguments, and then within each group, the splits are created according to the filters.

 ## MLM - Masked Language Modeling

-The task of masked language modeling is to predict which tokens (characters, words, etc.) can replace masked tokens in a sentence (or even in numerous sentences).<br>
-The model can understand the connections between revealed and masked tokens in the sentence both by reading the sentence normally and reading it backwards too.<br>
-Using reading in both ways, the model can gather a better contextual undersanding of the sentence and better predict the masked token(s).

-There are 2 common usages to the MLM task:
-1. Selection of a token(s) that best fill masked token(s) in a piece of text.
+A masked language model (MLM) is a type of model commonly used in NLP.
+Given a text with some tokens masked (i.e., missing), the MLM predicts the probabilities of various tokens filling these masked positions, based on the corpus it was trained on.

-2. Checking how good a token is for filling a masked token in a piece of text (this is also available for multiple masked tokens).
-The higher the score a token gets for filling the masked token - the higher the probability that the token fills the masked token correctly, and vice versa.
+In our package, we use the MLM task to evaluate the relative probability of a token to fill a masked token in a given text.
+The higher the score a token receives, the higher the probability that it correctly fills the masked token.
+Conversely, a lower score indicates a lower probability.

 ### Steps for Defining and Running a QMLM Question